msfrt/Electrical-SR20/README.md

 Our code is compiled in the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 If you're on Windows, look for the non-windows-app version.

 Because we are not savages, and we use Atom as our preferred text editor, we need to tell Arduino that the code is being updated elsewhere.
-That way, we don't have to close and reopen a file everything we want to flash some new updates to a microcontroller.
+That way, we don't have to close and reopen a program file every time we want to flash some new updates to a microcontroller.
 To do this, navigate to your settings page in Arduino, and check the box `Use external editor`.

 ##### Teensyduino
 The [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) Arduino add-on adds the Teensy microcontroller boards